-The product-user interface consists of all points of interaction between the user and the product.
-A product-user interface might occur while the user sets up the product (e.g., unpacking, assembly, set up), uses the product, or performs maintenance on the product (e.g., cleaning, replacing a battery, repairing parts).
-The product-user interface includes:
+The product-user interface consists of all points of interaction between the user and the product during set-up (e.g., unpacking, assembly), use, maintenance, and disposal; including:

-- Size, weight, and shape of the product; - Elements that provide information to the user, such as indicator lights, displays, and auditory and visual alarms; - Graphic user interfaces of product software components; - The form in which information, including feedback, is provided to the user; - Packaging and labeling, including operating instructions, training materials, and other information; - Components that the user connects, positions, configures, or manipulates; and - Components the user handles to control the product's operation, such as switches, buttons, and knobs.
+- Size, weight, and shape of the product; - Elements that provide information to the user, such as indicator lights, displays, and auditory and visual alarms; - Graphic user interfaces of product software components;

+- The form in which information, including feedback, is provided to the user; - Packaging and labeling, including operating instructions, training materials, and other information; - Components that the user connects, positions, configures, or manipulates; and - Components the user handles to control the product's operation, such as switches, buttons, and knobs.

-The most effective strategies to reduce or eliminate use-related hazards involve modifications to the product-user interface during product design.
-To the extent possible, the "look and feel" of the user interface should be logical and familiar.
-A well-designed user interface will facilitate correct user actions and will prevent or discourage actions that could result in harm.
+To the extent possible, make the "look and feel" of the user interface logical and familiar.
+This will encourage correct user actions and prevent or discourage actions that could result in harm.
 Addressing use-related hazards by modifying the product design is more effective than revising the labeling or training.
-In addition, labeling might not be accessible when needed, and training depends on memory, which might not be accurate or complete.

-An important aspect of the user interface is the extent to which interaction with the product is consistent with the users' expectations, abilities, and likely behaviors at any point during use.
 Users approach a new product expecting the product's components to operate in ways that are consistent with their experiences with similar products or user interface elements.
 The potential for use-related error increases when this expectation is violated.